MayorEmpror/laser/README.md

 # laser
-This is one of the many React three websties that I created for React Three Fiber practices.
+This is one of the many React three websties that I created for React Three Fiber practice.